 The Spring City Meetinghouse, despite recent renovations, remains one of the finest examples of Mormon religious architecture in Utah.
 Bishop James A. Allred, presiding from 1882 to 1904, initiated plans for the chapel.
-The building committee was: George W. Brough, John R. Baxter, Samuel Allred, Henry L. Acord, Simon T. Beck, Nephi Allred, John Hitchcock, Bill Scott, Ole Peterson, Rasmus Justesen, John Frandsen, Lauritz Larsen, John S. Blain, Sanford Allred and Nels Benson.
-John S. Blain was head mason.
+The building committee consisted of: George W. Brough, John R. Baxter, Samuel Allred, Henry L. Acord, Simon T. Beck, Nephi Allred, John Hitchcock, Bill Scott, Ole Peterson, Rasmus Justesen, John Frentzen, Lauritz Larsen, John S. Blain, John F. Bohlin was head mason.
 George Brand, George Byland (both of Mt.
-Pleasant) and Emil Erikson were chief carpenters.
-John P. Carlson, Iens L. Sorensen and Lars Larsen were the stone masons.
+Pleasant) and Emil Erickson were chief carpenters.
+John P. Carlson, Jens L. Sorensen and Lars Larsen were the stone masons.
 The build cost \$40,000.
 The Mormon Church gave \$6,000 and ward members donated the remainder in labor and money.
 The seating was purchased from Dinwoody's Furniture Company in Salt Lake City.
 The chapel is of limestone quarried locally.
-The main hall is 80' x 40' with the annex measure 25' x 60' in size.
+The main hall is $80' \times 40'$ with the annex measure $25' \times 60'$ in size.
 Originally there were 10 rooms in the structure.
 In 1976-78, a large limestone addition with a cultural hall was added to the north at a cost of more than \$400,000.
 This addition replaced an adobe building located just south.
 This is the original fort block.

-Arthur Johnson Meat Market/Horseshoe Mountain Pottery 20.
+20. Arthur Johnson Meat Market/Horseshoe Mountain Pottery

-278 Main Street Construction Date: 1905
+278 Main Street

+Construction Date: 1905

 This structure is significant as an example of early 20th Century Spring City commercial architecture.
 Alvin E. Allred first divided the ground where this small store stands from the house lot in 1900 for \$100.
 In 1905, Alvin mortgaged the lot of Jacob Johnson for \$300.
-After Alvin's death in 1916, Johnson acquired the property.
+After Alvin's death in 1911, Johnson acquired the property.
 Alvin Allred probably built the store after 1905.
 After 1916, Arthur Johnson, who was Jacob Johnson's son, operated a meat market there for many years.
 It was also a residence.
 An additional room was added to the back of the building to accommodate the pottery factory now housed there and operated by Joe Bennion.
-The building was painted and roofed in 1999.
+The building was painted and reroofed in 1999 and has had some more recent cosmetic work.
 (Note: Judge J. Johnson was the town's most prominent citizen.
-He acted as banker, judge and U.S. Congressman for two years.)
-Endowment House/Rock School House 63 West 300 South Construction Date: 1876
+He acted as banker, judge, and as a U.S. Congressman for two years.)
+Old Pioneer Covered Wagons in Spring City, Utah

+21. Endowment House/John Frank Allred Rock School House 63 West 300 South Construction Date: 1876